-- Students will be able to integrate discipline, specific knowledge and skills into a complete business plan. - Students will demonstrate foundational knowledge of the functional areas of business. - Students will be able to analyze business problems using appropriate theories and techniques. - Students will be able to communicate effectively in a professional context. - Students will be able to work effectively in a team situation. - Students will be able to articulate a biblical understanding of key business concepts.
+- Students will demonstrate foundational knowledge of the functional areas of business. - Students will be able to analyze business problems, using appropriate theories and techniques to communicate solutions. - Students will be able to articulate a biblical understanding of key business concepts.